Exooo1/ExpressTypeScript/README.md

-# ExpressTypeScript This is my firsy express Server
+# ExpressTypeScript This is my first express Server